seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 *Exeunt*

-### SCENE V. A hall in Capulet’s house.
+### SCENE V. A hall in Capulet's house.

 *Musicians waiting.
 Enter Servingmen with napkins*

 **First Servant**
-Where’s Potpan, that he helps not to take away?
+Where's Potpan, that he helps not to take away?
 He
 shift a trencher? he scrape a trencher!

 **Second Servant**
-When good manners shall lie all in one or two men’s
+When good manners shall lie all in one or two men's
-hands and they unwashed too, ’tis a foul thing.
+hands and they unwashed too, 'tis a foul thing.

 **First Servant**
 Away with the joint-stools, remove the